Move 4

 If you have any further questions, don’t hesitate to contact us.
 It is our pleasure to help you:

 Phone: +49 721 381344-0

-Read the manual and the safety instructions to find out about possible hazards and the needed actions to avoid these hazards!
+Read the manual and the safety instructions to find out about possible hazards and the required actions to avoid these hazards!

-Move 4 is a scientific research instrument that captures the physical activity and other secondary parameters derivable from these measurement signals.
+Move 4 (opens new window) is a scientific research instrument that captures the physical activity and other secondary parameters derivable from these measurement signals.
 Move 4 is designed and tailored for the use in research applications.

 The physical activity sensor Move 4 is not a medical device!

 The sensor measures the physical activity of a person based on the acquisition of acceleration in three dimensions and atmospheric air pressure.
 Moreover the sensor also records the rotation rate and the ambient temperature.

 The sensor configuration occurs via a USB connection to a Windows PC using the SensorManager (opens new window) software included in this package.

 Move 4 allows the measurement of the following parameters: